rnrand/group-site/content/publication/rand-2021-extending/index.md

 - '1'
 abstract: We extend our previous work on Gottesman Types to cover circuits beyond Clifford Group and introduce the notion of linear combination types.
-publication: "*Informal Proceedings of the Second International Workshop on Programming\
+publication: "*Second International Workshop on Programming\
   \ Languages for Quantum Computing (PLanQC '21)*"
 links:
 - name: URL